Personalising the Service

 It is customary for a funeral service to incorporate readings.
 Conventionally, these were from the bible (and in religious services it is usual for one reading still to be taken from the bible), but it is now quite acceptable to choose a selection of prose and poetry loved by the deceased, or at least considered appropriate to them.

-In general, the readings are given by close relatives or friends of the deceased.
+In general, the readings are given by close relations or friends of the deceased.
 Sometimes children or grandchildren of the deceased can be enlisted to read a favourite poem, and - as long as they are willing to do so and do not feel coerced - this can be a very moving tribute.

 Depending on the desired length of the service there can be one or more tributes.
-These are usually, but not invariably, delivered by close relatives (sons, daughters, parents) of the deceased, or by very close personal friends.
+These are usually, but not invariably, delivered by close relations (sons, daughters, parents) of the deceased, or by very close personal friends.
 In a religious service, the tribute can be delivered by lay person, or can be 'embedded' in the sermon that is delivered by the minister.

 This is, of course, a chance to draw the mourners together in personal reminiscences and recollections.
 The speech can follow a chronological, biographical framework, or it can rely instead on episodic recollections and anecdotes.
 It can follow the more traditional pattern of a eulogy, in which appropriate respect is paid to the achievements of the deceased, or it can be a deeply personal recollection of a close relationship.

 The emotional aftermath of the death can make the prospect of delivering a cogent and dignified speech impossibly daunting.
 If this is the case, don't worry - you are under no obligation to deliver a tribute, and other mourners will understand.
-You may find that a more distant relative, or possibly even an in-law, is willing to give a tribute - in this case, they may state at the outset that they are speaking on behalf of the main mourners.
+You may find that a more distant relation, or possibly even an in-law, is willing to give a tribute - in this case, they may state at the outset that they are speaking on behalf of the main mourners.